matloff/regtools/ChoosingKinKFoldCV.md

 - Apply PCA to the original candidate features, then use the first sqrt(n) principal components.

-- In LASSO, pre-select sqrt(n) candidate values of the shrinkage parameter &lambda;.
-The same might be tried in selecting tuning parameters for other methods.

 - Do some kind of forward selection in linear regression, analysis, limiting the number of steps to sqrt(n).